 We'll leave it here for now.
 I hope you found this useful.

-If you build anything cool on top of this, let us know at contact@serpapi.com!
+If you build anything cool with our n8n node or need some help, let us know at contact@serpapi.com!

 Want to Import This?

-If you want to skip all this manual work, you can import the text or JSON output workflows exactly as I've built them in this tutorial.
+If you want to skip all this manual work, you can import the workflows exactly as I've built them in this tutorial.
 You can then jump in and modify things as you wish.
 Of course, you'll need to configure your SerpApi and OpenAI credentials in order to run it yourself.

 To import one of these workflows, create a new n8n workflow and press the "..." button in the upper right.
 Then select "Import from File."